-To mitigate such risk, the management should ensure the availability of diversified funding sources along with continuous monitoring of liquidity sufficiency on regular basis.
+To mitigate such risk, the management ensures the availability of diversified funding sources along with continuous monitoring of liquidity sufficiency on regular basis.

-- Cash flows forecasting serves as a key indicator of future cash sufficiency, which helps providing an early alarm pertaining to any anticipated liquidity problems. - Cash safety margin must be maintained, that is equivalent to a minimum of 3 times total monthly operating expenses. - Availability of easily accessible sources of funding; either through equity or debt sources, should be maintained in order to raise necessary funds to meet any financial obligations and ensure smooth running of operations.
-Reliable and sustainable relationships with banks and other financial institutions should be maintained to facilitate providing the necessary funds within a short period. - Interest Rate Risk
+- Regular cash flow forecasting serves as a key indicator of future cash sufficiency, which helps providing an early alarm pertaining to any anticipated liquidity problems. - Cash safety margin must be maintained, that is equivalent to a minimum of (2) times total monthly operating expenses. - Availability of easily accessible funding sources; either through equity or debt sources, which should be maintained to quickly raise necessary funds to meet any financial obligations and ensure smooth running of operations. - Reliable and sustainable relationships with banks and other financial institutions should be maintained to facilitate providing the necessary funds within a short period.